RnbWd/chronic-seed/README.md

 # chronic-seed

-## Example Project

-This is literally the tip of the iceberg... but also my current dev environment :)
+This is literally the tip of the iceberg... example build folder for [chronic](https://github.com/codingalchemy/chronic)

 **First (if you haven't already):**